AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 > The opportunity to do a number of different things
 > The amount of variety in my job

 So roughly speaking, task and skill variety are together the extent to which a job allows an individual to _engage in different tasks utilizing different skills_.
-A paper also calls it simply _nonrepetitive work_ (warr 1999);
+A paper also calls it simply _nonrepetitive work_ `4`.

 ### Task Identity